ckrueger2/aou_sc_predixcan/README.md

-# All of Us + TopMed MESA S-PrediXcan and Colocalization analysis
+# All of Us Single Cell S-PrediXcan
 ***
 ### 00Wrapper
 Prior to running the 00wrapper.sh script, run